balopez83/macOS_On_Hyper-V/README.md

 - [ ] Graphics Acceleration Support

 ## *** NOTICE ***
-### Guide and support files will be posted as soon as I can squish a few more bugs.
 ### This is currently at an Alpha stage but is usable.
-You must create a Gen2 virtual machine in Hyper-V with a virtual drive.
-Once created you must partition with a minimum of 2 partitions, 1 of which is your EFI partition.
-You can copy the EFI folder to the EFI partition.
-You will need to create an installer drive in order to install macOS on your new VM.
-Follow the directions [here](https://github.com/acidanthera/MacHyperVSupport) to create your installer.

 ## Hyper-V Recommended Settings: